telerik/maui-docs/controls/datagrid/columns/column-footer.md

 To define a text inside the footer you have to use the `FooterText` property.
 The property is per column:

-> Note that the footer has to be defined per column otherwise the cell will appear empty.
+>important Note that the footer has to be defined per column otherwise the cell will appear empty.

 ## Styling